DDieterich/DTGen/test/README.txt

       have been added to the load.sh script to allow successful testing of the multi-tier architecture

-1) Create the Unit Test Repository Owner sqlplus system/password@tns_alias @create_ut_owner dtgen
+1) Create the Unit Test Owner
+   sqlplus system/password@tns_alias @create_ut_owner dtgen
      - OR -
    sqlplus system/password@tns_alias @create_ut_owner dtgen_dev